 This course will support your career ambitions as a SEND professional.
 This can be in the areas of education, health and social care, a local authority support role or even national policy making.
 For newly-qualified professionals, including tomorrow’s teachers, the MA will enhance employability, helping you on your path to becoming a SEND specialist.

 If you’re already a Specialist Educational Needs Coordinator (SENCO), you’ll increase your understanding further.
 We will accredit a SENCO award, and the prior knowledge that comes with this programme, so you can progress to an MA with fewer modules.

 Teachers and those in allied roles, including learning support assistants and teaching assistants, will find this course valuable for personal development and career advancement.
 It could even help with a move to a related field.
 The same is true for those committed to delivering SEND health and social care.

 International students may wish to use the approaches to strengthen and influence policy and provision within their home country, or develop new structures and career opportunities.

 Whatever your background, interests and professional needs, you’ll learn how to make a difference by engaging collaboratively.
 And it’s up to you how far you take this course.
 Professionally recognised intermediate awards (PG Cert and PG Dip) are available if you don’t wish to study for the full MA.

 "I’m only a few months into my MA but my future is already becoming clear."

 MA EducationRead Shannon's blogs about Postgraduate life

-Find the latest information about postgraduate and doctoral loans for Masters and postgraduate research students including our scholarships and other sources of funding.Find out more about funding options
+Get the latest information about finance for Masters and research students, including loans, ARU scholarships, and other sources of funding.Find out more about funding options